-✓ Students who met admission requirements but whose final admission was contingent on space available.
-Do you have a policy of placing students on a waiting list? ☐ Yes ☒ No If yes, please answer the questions below for Fall 2020 admissions: WAITING LIST Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: If yes, please answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: ✓ Stu lents who met admission requirements but whose final admission was continger nt on space availa WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Do you have a policy of placing students on a waiting list?
-Number of qualified applicants offered a place on waiting list: If yes, p ease answer the questions below for Fall 2020 admissions: WAITING LIST TOTAL Number accepting a place on the waiting list: Number of qualified applicants offered a place on waiting list: Number of wait-listed students admitted: Number accepting a place on the waiting list:
+✓ Students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list? \Box Yes \boxtimes No

+If yes, please answer the questions below for Fall 2021 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Is your waiting list ranked? ☐ Yes ☒ No \Rightarrow If yes, do you release that information to students? ☐ Yes □ No ⇒ Do you release that information to school counselors? ☐ Yes □ No
+\Rightarrow If yes, do you release that information to students? 🗆 Yes 🗆 No

+\Rightarrow Do you release that information to school counselors? \Box Yes \Box No